 - Your contact information

-This email account is checked Monday through Friday, 8:30 a.m. to 4:30 p.m., when the College is open.
+We check form submissions Monday through Friday, 8:30 a.m. to 4:30 p.m., when the college is open.
+In an emergency, contact Campus Police at 8733 or 911 after hours.

 A team member will contact you as soon as possible and gather additional information about your concern.
 Please be aware that your communication may be subject to review through FERPA or other laws governing communications.

-If your concern pertains more to disrespectful or disruptive student behavior, please contact Talia Koronkiewicz, Manager of Student Conduct and Campus Life.
+If your concern pertains more to disrespectful or disruptive student behavior, please contact: Lisa Brncich (Student Conduct).

 Illinois mandates all higher education institutions to develop and implement a Campus Threat Assessment Team.
 Illinois Emergency Management Association, 29 Illinois Administrative Code 305, states “Pursuant to the Campus Security Enhancement Act of 2008, each higher education institution is required to develop a National Incident Management System-compliant all hazards emergency response plan and an inter-disciplinary and multi-jurisdictional campus violence prevention plan.
 This Part provides guidelines for the creation, review, training and exercise of each higher education institution's Campus All-Hazards Emergency Response and Violence Prevention Plan.”